robbobfrh84/Tutorials_Examples/google cloud/basic-node-App-Engine/README.md

   - Then, $`cd` back to the folder you saved the unzipped folder before.
   - Now, initiate the SDK to your google profile by running $`./google-cloud-sdk/bin/gcloud init`
   - follow the link to log into your google account.

+### Create and Configue Project
-  - Create a new project or select a project you've already created.
+Create a new project or select a project you've already created.
   - NOTE: It may use one of the weird auto-generated names in addition to the name you created for it so select your project in the console.cloud.google.com to find out what it is.
-  - Go to "console.cloud.google.com" Select the project you created:
+Go to "console.cloud.google.com" Select the project you created:
   - Enable Cloud Build: Search "cloud build" and select "enable".
   - Enable Billing: click menu icon (top-left).
 And select billing.
     - Select enable billing for this project.

 ### Demo code Locally
 - If needed, here's clone this code to test with: